Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources site for violinists.

 A Step-by-Step Guide to Playing Vibrato

-There are many ways to develop the vibrato, and there is no such thing as the best way to learn vibrato.
-For students, it is important to find a good teacher that can guide you.
-The following advices are mainly for the reference of those who seek additional information.
+There are many ways to develop vibrato, and there is no such thing as the best way to learn vibrato.
+For students, it is important to find a good teacher that can guide them.
+The following instructions are mainly for the reference of those who seek additional information.

 © 2017 Goh Tong Keat